-The inter-comparison between the three datasets, namely the outputs of the Lisflood hydrological 441 model (LIS), the MODIS-based land surface temperature (LST) and the combined active/passive 442 satellite microwave (CCI) data, confirms some inconsistencies between the three datasets over certain 443 areas, as well as the difficulties in comparing the three datasets over peculiar areas (e.g., Sahara desert, 444 Amazon rainforest) due to the lack of coverage from one or more datasets.
-Generally, the three datasets 445 446 seem comparable over most of the globe, thanks to the use of time-aggregation and standardization procedures that remove temporal inconsistencies and biases among the series.
-Focusing the analysis 447 only on the areas where the three datasets are substantially in agreement (following a linear regression 448 analysis), five macro-regions were detected as suitable for further investigations according to the Triple 449 Collocation (TC) technique.
-This analysis allows quantifying the likely random error associated with 450

-451 each model (with regard to the true status) even in absence of an observation of the "truth", under the452 hypothesis that certain criteria are met.
+The inter-comparison between the three datasets, namely the outputs of the Lisflood hydrological 376 model (LIS), the MODIS-based land surface temperature (LST) and the combined active/passive 377 satellite microwave (CCI) data, confirms inconsistencies between the three datasets over some areas, as 378 379 well as the difficulties in comparing the three datasets over certain areas (e.g., Sahara desert, Amazon rainforest) due to the lack of coverage from one or more datasets.
+Focusing the analysis only on the 380 381 areas where the three models are substantially in agreement (following a linear regression analysis), five 382 macro-regions were detected as suitable for further investigations according to the Triple Collocation (TC) technique.
+This analysis allows quantifying the likely random error associated with each model 383 384 (with regard to the true status) even in absence of an observation of the "truth", under the hypothesis 385 that certain criteria are met.

-The main outcome of the TC analysis further confirms the need of a multi-source approach for a 453 reliable assessment of soil moisture anomalies over those five regions, given that no model outperforms 454 the others (in terms of expected error variance) for the entire study domain.
-Emblematic are the results 455 over North America, where each model outperforms the others in one sub-region, like the LIS approach 456 in Eastern U.S., LST in the Southern-Western domain and CCI in Central U.S. Even if no clear insight 457 on the general patterns of the errors can be provided as outcome of the study, overall, the obtained 458 results seem suggesting that remote sensing datasets perform better over dry areas and sparsely 459 monitored areas (e.g., Australia and Southern Africa), whereas the LIS dataset seems more reliable over 460 NA and EU where dense networks of meteorological ground stations are deployed.
-461
+The main outcome of the TC analysis further confirms the need of a multi-source approach for a reliable assessment of soil moisture anomalies over those five regions, given that no model outperforms the others (in terms of expected error variance) for the entire study domain.
+Emblematic are the results over North America, where each model outperforms the others in one sub-region, like the LIS approach in Eastern U.S., LST in the South-Western domain and CCI in Central U.S. Overall, remote sensing datasets seem to perform better over dry areas and sparsely monitored areas (e.g., Australia and Southern Africa), whereas the LIS dataset seems more reliable over NA and EU where dense networks of meteorological ground stations are deployed.

-462 It has been highlighted how some differences among the datasets can also be related to the depth of the soil layer monitored by each dataset, i.e., the microwave system capturing skin soil moisture 463 whereas Lisflood models the full root zone; indeed, even if the use of monthly anomalies allows 464 minimizing some of the discrepancies and biases, our results confirm that skin soil moisture remains 465 more reliable for areas where the effects of vegetation coverage is minimal (Das et al., 2015), whereas 466 hydrological models are more suited for agricultural and densely vegetated regions.
-However, the three 467 datasets seems to be overall comparable in terms of average performances, supporting the success of the 468 adopted homogenization procedures.
-Some analogies between the obtained results and the ones already 469 available in the literature have been found, but the inclusion of thermal data into the analysis enlarges 470 the understanding of the mutual relationship between the different datasets.
-471
+It has been highlighted how some differences among models can also be related to the soil layer 394 395 monitored by each dataset, i.e., the microwave system capturing skin soil moisture whereas Lisflood models the full root zone; indeed, even if the use of monthly anomalies allows minimizing some of the 396 discrepancies, our results confirm that skin soil moisture remains more reliable for dry/bare areas (Das 397 et al., 2015), whereas hydrological models are more suited for agricultural regions.
+Some analogies 398 between the obtained results and the ones already available in the literature have been found, but the 399 inclusion of thermal data into the analysis enlarges the understanding of the mutual relationship 400 between the different datasets.
+401

 The results of this study represent a robust starting point for the development of a global drought monitoring system based on such anomaly datasets, which can exploit the main findings of the TC analysis in order to develop a suitable ensemble product over the investigated regions.
-The error characterization derived from TC was used to estimate the weighing factors of an ensemble mean procedure, based on the least squares framework reported in Yilmaz et al. (2012).
-Currently, an 477 operational implementation of such ensemble product is foreseen for the GDO system as soon as the
+Further analyses are required to be able to extend the test to the areas currently not included in this study, especially the ones where the three datasets are available but provide inconsistent or contrasting results.